 - Travelers to the Hajj must show proof of vaccination in the past 3 years in order to get their visa from Saudi Arabia.

-- Infants and young children who received MenHibRix® and are travelling to areas with high endemic rates of meningococcal disease are not protected against the strains there (serogroups A and W) and should receive 1 or 2 doses of a quadrivalent meningococcal vaccine licensed for children aged ≥9 months before travel.
+- Infants and young children who received MenHibRix® and are travelling to areas with high endemic rates of meningococcal disease are not protected against the strains there (serogroups A and W) and should receive 1 or 2 doses of a quadrivalent meningococcal vaccine licensed for children aged 9 months or older before travel.

-- It takes approximately 7-10 days after receiving the vaccine before a person can develop protection against the disease.
+- It takes approximately 7 to 10 days after receiving the vaccine before a person can develop protection against the disease.

 - Wash your hands often.